electricimp/GoogleIoTCore/README.md

 Call the [enableCfgReceiving()](#enablecfgreceivingonreceive-ondone) method to enable/re-enable/disable it.

 Configuration Receiving functionality may be used to pass an application-specific data from Google IoT Core to a device, eg.:
-- new configuration (eg. settings, firmware, etc.);
+- a new configuration (settings, firmware, etc.);
-- commands to execute (eg. reboot, etc.);
+- a command to execute (reboot, etc.);
-- any other data (eg. messages, etc.).
+- any other data (messages, etc.).

-If a request (eg. configuration or command) from Google IoT Core assumes an answer from a device, then, usually, [State Reporting](#state-reporting) functionality is used to provide an answer.
+If a request (eg. a configuration or a command) from Google IoT Core assumes an answer from a device, then, usually, [State Reporting](#state-reporting) functionality is used to provide an answer.
 But this is fully application-specific.

 #### Example ####
 ```squirrel